maxi-blocks/maxi-blocks/readme.txt

 == Changelog ==

+_Updates: 5 April 2023_

-_Updates: 22 March 2023_
+_Updates: 28 March 2023_

 - Translations pot file in #4425
 - Issue 4406 - Modal items titles in #4407
 - Issue 4393 - Block indicators z-index in #4413
 - Issue 4124 - Column value on responsive resetting in #4420
 - Issue 4349 - Style cards test in #4421
 - Issue 4411 - Copy/paste UI in #4414
 - Issue 4416 - Baby toolbar z-index in #4426
 - Issue 4388 - svg-icon-maxi fit-height support in #4422
 - Issue 4392 - Scroll effects default values in #4401
 - Map fixes #4412
 - Issue 4437 - Margin conflict on full width Containers in #4439
 - Transition migrator from old broken patterns in #4438
 - Issue 4419 - Show/hide fixes by #4428
 - Fix column outline after resetting in #4250
 - v1.0.0-RC1 by #4423
 - Issue 4432 - fix IB relations dissapearing on switch to code editor #4453
 - Issue 4368 - Replace bg shape image in copypasted block fix #4405
 - Issue 4411 - Special paste UI #4442
 - Issue 4447 - Only the last font weight from the page is loaded on frontend #4452
 - Bump dns-packet from 5.3.1 to 5.4.0 #4474
 - Fix CustomCSS validations fake positives in tests #4472
 - Lazy load and Suspense for blocks and inspectors #4443
 - Update typesense node url #4477
 - Issue 4468 - Popover arrow #4481
 - Issue 4490 - Hides image dimension from toolbar #4493
 - Issue 4464 - fix image disappearing on changing shape mask #4484
 - Issue 4451 - Don't set unnecessary height for svg-icon-maxi #4497
 - Issue 4359 - list markers #4473
 - Issue 4499 - Paste part 3 #4501
 - Issue 4176 - image-maxi: canvas max-height fix #4503
 - Issue 4360 - Correct column size styles on small devices #4506
 - Issue 4411 - Special paste UI part 3 #4502
 - Issues 4487 & 4489 - Suspense Lazy load issues #4491
 - Issue 3388 - DC by #4430
 - Issue 4394 - calculating margin value for different themes #4522
 - Fix Maxi Blocks for WP 6.2 (beta 5) and 6.1.1 #4508
 - Bump webpack from 5.72.0 to 5.76.1 by @dependabot in #4548
 - Issue 4510 button #4539
 - Deal with version rollback for wp #4549
 - Removes unused code in maxiBlockComponent.js  #4553
 - Add missing alt tag for parallax images #4546
 - New block Loader by #4557

 == Upgrade Notice ==